 This application has an whole bunch of GPS tracks plotted on Google Maps.
 Many are are from sailing, canoeing, biking and dog walking activities on or near the Exe Estuary in Devon.
 However, some are from a little farther afield and a category of "miscellaneous" has recently been introduced for tracks that don't fall into one of the four main categories.

 You can scroll through the "GPS tracks carousel" at the top of the page and click on any map.
 This will take you through to an interactive Google Map where you

 zoom in/out, replay the track, see speeds and directions and view any photographs taken during the activity.

 For sailing and canoeing activities, I'm afraid we've had to revert back to using Google Maps after Navionics withdrew their Web API.
 For walking and cycling activities, elevation data is graphically displayed along with a speed graph.

 To just look at the photos, try the Photos page.

 To see groups of activities with some sort of theme, try the "featured tracks" menu item.
-So, for example, to see some sailing tracks around the Channel Islands earlier this year, try channel islands and france 2017.
+So, for example, to see some sailing tracks around the Channel Islands earlier this year, try channel islands and france 2017 page.

 For some information about how and why this web site was created, the FAQ page is probably your best starting point.

-And if you just want to say "hello", try the Contact page.
+And if you just want to say "hello", there is the Contact page.